 The strengths of Flatliners lies in Schumacher’s slick direction and the strong cast.
 Love him or hate him, Schumacher knows how to stage his action and suspense scenes with style.
 He also uses colour and blue tinting to give the characters’ visions a nightmarish quality.
 If the material is a little superficial, the cast is more than up to the task of elevating it.
 Sutherland brings the same intensity to his role as he did as Jack Bauer in 24.
 Both Kevin Bacon and Julia Roberts are excellent with Bacon’s ‘David’ representing the moral core.
 Oliver Platt capably adds some levity, not unlike his role in Lake Placid.
 It’s a fun and diverting movie with little depth or tension.

-Flatliners (2017) Offers More of the Same
+Flatliners (2017) Remake Offers More of the Same With Diminished Returns

 Most importantly, Ben Ripley’s updated screenplay sticks to the original’s simplistic ‘atonement’ approach for past sins.

 Perhaps where Flatliners truly falters is in its refusal to diverge from the original movie.
-The ‘sins’ of the main characters are updated for time period – Ellen Page’s ‘Courtney’ is responsible for a car crash while texting that killed her sister.
+The ‘sins’ of the main characters are updated for time period – Elliot Page’s ‘Courtney’ is responsible for a car crash while texting that killed her sister.
 A few other plot points are altered here and there, but the end destination remains the same.
 Most importantly, Ben Ripley’s updated screenplay sticks to the original’s simplistic ‘atonement’ approach for past sins.
 No effort is made to delve deeper with the source material.
 This leaves the remake feeling like just a glossier update when there was real potential to offer a new twist.

 Original Or Remake?
 Take Your Pick